ralph-groupscholar/groupscholar-review-latency-lab/README.md

 - Cycle-time percentiles, utilization, queue pressure, and backlog summaries
 - Stage aging and near-due risk signals for in-flight work
 - Constraint-stage summary with throughput gap and capacity recommendation
+- Action queue for the top three stages needing attention
 - JSON or text output for briefs and weekly operations updates

 ## Quickstart